Byh0ki/docker-restic-mc/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/byh0ki/restic-mc)
 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/Byh0ki/docker-restic-mc?include_prereleases)

-This repo contain a Dockerfile used to generate a docker image with restic and minio client.
+This repo contain a Dockerfile used to generate a restic docker image.

 # Usage

 The entrypoint of this container provide a simple wrapper on restic.
-It allows you to call restic without worrying about the differents things you would need to setup to use restic and minio like env vars.
+It allows you to call restic without worrying about the differents things you would need to setup to use restic like env vars.

-In addition to restic commands, it also provides a command named `my_backup`.
-This command can be used to make a backup easily, it:
-- create a minio/s3 bucket (MINIO_BUCKET_NAME)
-- check if the bucket contain a restic repository
-- create one if needed
-- backup
-- prune the old snapshots according to BACKUP_FORGET_POLICY

 ```bash
 # The path of the volume inside the container